RenderKit/openvkl/doc/api.md

     void vklSetData(VKLObject object, const char *name, VKLData data);
     void vklSetString(VKLObject object, const char *name, const char *s);
     void vklSetVoidPtr(VKLObject object, const char *name, void *v);

+A more generic parameter setter is also available, which allows setting parameters beyond the explicit types above:

+    void vklSetParam(VKLObject object,
+                     const char *name,
+                     VKLDataType dataType,
+                     const void *mem);

+Note that `mem` must always be a pointer _to_ the object, otherwise accidental type casting can occur.
+This is especially true for pointer types (`VKL_VOID_PTR` and `VKLObject` handles), as they will implicitly cast to `void\
+*`, but be incorrectly interpreted.

 After parameters have been set, `vklCommit` must be called on the object to make them take effect.